 4.2.
-Knowledge and Innovation Communities (KICs)
+EIT's Knowledge and Innovation Communities (KICs)

-Integrates all three sides of the 'knowledge triangle', i.e. higher education, research and business, in Knowledge and Innovation Communities (KICs), fostering the entire innovation chain - including training and education programmes, reinforcing the journey from research to the market, innovation projects and business incubators.
+The European Institute of Technology (EIT) integrates all three sides of the 'knowledge triangle', i.e., higher education, research and business, in Knowledge and Innovation Communities (KICs), fostering the entire innovation chain - including training and education programmes, reinforcing the journey from research to the market, innovation projects and business incubators.
 Its goals are, among others, creation of new businesses and new jobs, and the promotion of new skills and entrepreneurial talent in the economy.
-The upcoming KIC on food 'Food4Future Sustainable Supply Chain from Resources to Consumers' will be operational from 2017 to 2024.